rossfrank/Dynasty-Constitution/README.md

 ### Waivers ###

-- Waivers open two days after Roster cutdown day and one day after the league cutdown day
+- Waivers open two days after the league cutdown day at the normal time while guaranteeing at least 24 hours between league cutdown day and waivers opening
 - Each team will receive $200 for a Free Agency Acquisition Budget(FAAB)
 - Per transaction fee is $0
 - There is a two Day waiting period for waivers to clear